Funso Aiyejina

-Funso Aiyejina (born 1949) is a Nigerian poet, short story writer, playwright and academic.
-He is the former Dean of Humanities and Education (until his retirement in 2014) and current Professor Emeritus at the University of the West Indies.
+Funso Aiyejina (1 January 1949 – 1 July 2024) was a Nigerian poet, short story writer, playwright and academic.
+He was Dean of Humanities and Education (until his retirement in 2014) and Professor Emeritus at the University of the West Indies.
 His collection of short fiction, The Legend of the Rockhills and Other Stories, won the 2000 Commonwealth Writers' Prize, Best First Book (Africa).

 Biography

 Funso Aiyejina was born in 1949 in Ososo, Edo State, Nigeria.
-He is not Yoruba as most people think.
-He graduated from the University of Ife (now Obafemi Awolowo University) in Nigeria, Acadia University, Wolfville, Nova Scotia, in Canada, and the University of the West Indies, St Augustine, Trinidad.
+He was not Yoruba as most people think.
+He graduated from the University of Ife (now Obafemi Awolowo University) in Nigeria, Acadia University, Wolfville, Nova Scotia, in Canada, and the University of the West Indies (UWI), St Augustine, Trinidad.

 He taught for more than a decade at Obafemi Awolowo University, and since 1990 at the University of the West Indies in Trinidad & Tobago.
+At UWI, Aiyejina initiated the MFA postgraduate degree in fiction writing.
 In 1995–96, he was Fulbright Lecturer in Creative Writing at Lincoln University in Jefferson City, Missouri.
-He is Deputy Festival Director of the NGC Bocas Lit Fest.
+He was a founding board member of the NGC Bocas Lit Fest, later serving as its Deputy Festival Director.

-Writing
+In 2022, Aiyejina and Merle Hodge were joint winners of the Bocas Henry Swanzy Award for Distinguished Service to Caribbean Letters.

+Aiyejina died in his sleep on 1 July 2024, at the age of 75.
+A memorial celebration honouring his life took place on 10 July, attended by family, colleagues and friends.

+Personal life

+Aiyejina was married to Lynda Quamina-Aiyejina, with whom he had two sons.